yangshun/fate/README.md

 #### Suspending through `useView`

 While `useRequest` is responsible for fetching data from the server and `useView` is used for reading data from the cache based on a selection, there are cases where `useView` might need to fetch additional data that is not yet available in the cache.
-In such cases, `useView` will suspend the component and fetch only the missing data automatically.
+In such cases, `useView` will suspend the component and fetch only the missing data.

 #### Type Safety and Data Masking

-fate provides guarantees through TypeScript and during runtime that prevent you from accessing data that wasn't selected.
-If you forget to select the `content` of a `Post`, type-checks will fail for the `content` field and it will be undefined during runtime:
+fate provides guarantees through TypeScript and during runtime that prevent you from accessing data that wasn't selected in a component.
+This ensures that you declare all the data dependencies at the right level in your component tree, and prevents accidental coupling between components.

+In the below example, we forgot to select the `content` of a `Post`.
+As a result, type-checks fail and the `content` field is undefined during runtime:

 ```tsx
 const PostView = view<Post>()({